Sunset Alpine Touring at Crested Butte: An Adventure to Remember

 For your entertainment, check out this super awkward video of me tensing up while going down a small hill.

-Sky Pond The Loch, and Timberline Falls via Glacier Gorge Loop @ RMNP
+Sky Pond, The Loch, and Timberline Falls via Glacier Gorge Loop @ RMNP

 DISTANCE FROM DENVER: ABOUT 1.5 HOURS